kslg/pp1-closecuts/README.md

 I’ve used Symantic HTML markup which helps browsers to understand the context of the content, and also helps with the accessibility for users with impairments.

-I’ve used ROLE and ALT Attributes on all the background images to explain what the images are.
+I’ve used `role` and `alt` Attributes on all the background images to explain what the images are.

-In Gitpod you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.
+## SEO (Search Engine Optimisation)

+I've added `meta data` and a `title` to the .html pages.
+This helps Search engines like Google when looking for matches based on what the user searches for.

+I added a `description`, `keywords` and `author`.
+Search Engines will display the title and description information in their search results.

+## Features List

+### Booking Form

 To log into the Heroku toolbelt CLI: